smikitky/node-multi-integer-range/README.md

 ```

 Note that the `parseUnbounded` option only affects the way *string* initializers are parsed.
-You have to pass no option to create unbounded ranges using non-string initializers.
+You do not have to pass any option to create unbounded ranges using non-string initializers.
 Once `parseUnbounded` is enabled at the constructor,
 subsequent chained methods will also correctly parse unbounded ranges.